xperimex/xperimex.github.io/_posts/2021-05-23-metropolis-hastings.md

 <img src="/img/metropolis-hastings/histogramMH.png">

-We can now generate discrete samples proportional to our continuous distributions!
+We can now generate discrete samples proportional to our continuous distribution!

 ----------